About Me Button

 At that time in 1977 compared to now cars were not JUST transportation.
 They defined who you were to some degree and very likely who some of your friends were.
 The allegiance and loyalty to a car brand was massive as a FORD guy or Chevy guy especially in High School.
 Even back then there was a lot less Ford fans.
 The General Motors brands dominated the car culture.
 Just look in the student parking lot at that time to see the cars driven.
 All of the path less followed and very much a “dare to be different” philosophy which would later become a huge part of my personality.

 Even with my Ford Fandom 1960s Mustangs as daily drivers and at times my only car needed much more maintenance.
 I was frequently going to work just to earn the money (under $160.00 a week gross) to buy the parts needed to install on the weekend to make it drivable again to get through the next week without much money left over.
 After a few years of that it got to be really old and annoying.
 Constantly working on them to have a car to drive burned me out.
-I literally hated it and never wanted to do it again which eventually did happen for about 30 years.
+I quite literally hated it and never wanted to do it again which eventually did happen for about 30 years.
+I did not even do my own oil changes for a long time.

 I had enough.
-Wrenching on Mustangs completely burned me out.
+Constant wrenching on Mustangs completely burned me out.
 So cars came and went as they usually do in life.
+But I have long said those that still have their Mustangs as long time owners are the smart people.
+Most cannot afford to buy a great condition survivor or completely restored car now.

 Mustangs and other vehicles I have owned in the order of purchase